aspose-html/aspose-html-reference-tutorials/content/english/net/html-extensions-and-conversions/convert-epub-to-image/_index.md

 Before we dive into the world of Aspose.HTML for .NET, you should ensure you have the following prerequisites in place:

 1. Visual Studio: Make sure you have Visual Studio installed on your system.
-You can download it from the official website.
+You can download it from the website.

-2. Aspose.HTML for .NET: You can obtain the library from the official Aspose website [here](https://releases.aspose.com/html/net/).
+2. Aspose.HTML for .NET: You can obtain the library from the Aspose website [here](https://releases.aspose.com/html/net/).

 3. Your Data Directory: Prepare a directory where you store your EPUB files and where the output images will be saved.